viraganna/python-starter-projects/README.md

 # python-starter-projects
+this repo is a chaos
-trying out git and python and the most basic programming instructions.
+here i was trying out git and python and the most basic programming instructions.